 Bali is one of the most popular holiday destinations for Australians – it’s not far (from Darwin it’s just over a two and a half hour flight), it’s cheap and it has a lot of the ingredients that Aussie tourists love – sun, sand, and cold beer.

-The next morning, given that it’s my first time to Bali (and Michael’s seventh), it was a case of tour guide leading the tourist for a bit of an orientation to the city.
-Our hotel was about a 10 minute stroll towards the beach and we walked first to the Matahari shopping complex, then the beach and then up the street parallel to Kuta Beach to check out Poppies Lane (there’s two Poppies – Poppies 1 and Poppies 2 and they are lined on both sides with restaurants, convenience stores and shops).
+The next morning, given that it was my first time in Bali (and Michael’s seventh), it was a case of tour guide leading the tourist for a bit of an orientation to the city.
+Our hotel was about a 10-minute stroll toward the beach and we walked first to the Matahari shopping complex, then to the beach, and then up the street parallel to Kuta Beach to check out Poppies Lane (there are two Poppies – Poppies 1 and Poppies 2 and they are lined on both sides with restaurants, convenience stores, and shops).

 Unlike the rest of Indonesia which is predominantly Muslim, Bali’s main religion is Hindu – evidenced by the hundreds of straw-woven offerings that you will inevitably step on during your stay.
-These litter the streets of Bali and don’t worry if you accidently trod on it – they are made daily and are filled with flowers, cookies, rice and even money and cigarettes.
+These litter the streets of Bali and don’t worry if you accidentally trod on them – they are made daily and are filled with flowers, cookies, rice, and even money and cigarettes.
 You won’t go two meters without seeing one (or three) outside a home, shop or temple.

 The majority of tourists by far are Australian, but there are plenty of English and European tourists visiting nowadays as well.
 If you want to look like the biggest tourist in Bali, be sure to do at least two of the following things: braid your hair, wear a Bintang (local beer) singlet, look like a deer stuck in headlights as you wait for ages to cross the road and take market prices at face value.